Binance: The $4.3 Billion DOJ Settlement, Terrorist Financing, and the 2024 CZ Sentencing

 - The VIP Evasion Program: Binance employees actively coached "VIP" users (large institutional traders from the U.S.) on how to use VPNs and shell companies to bypass the platform's own internal filters.

-The $4.3 Billion Settlement: Breaking Down the Fines (2023)
+The $4.3 Billion Settlement: DOJ Terrorist Financing Charges (2023)

 The 2023 settlement pulverized Binance’s treasury:

-- The Monitor: For five years, Binance must submit to a government-appointed "Monitor" with unrestricted access to its servers and internal databases.
+- The DOJ Monitor: For five years, Binance must submit to a government-appointed "Monitor" with unrestricted access to its servers and internal databases.

-The 2024 Sentencing and the Nigeria Crisis
+The 2024 CZ Sentencing and the Nigeria Detention Crisis

 In April 2024, the legal consequences turned personal for the Binance leadership.